Current Employment Opportunities

 • Computer proficiency, preferably with experience in collections management databases.

-• Dedicated team player with strong leadership skills and independent, creative attitude.
+• Dedicated team player with strong leadership skills and an independent, creative attitude.

 How to Apply: